yogthos/pixel-mosaic/README.md

-# Pixel Art Generator
+# Pixel Mosaic

+A canvas-based library for pixelating images and applying projective transformations.
+Create pixel art effects with color quantization and advanced image warping.

-This project implementats a canvas-based techniques for pixelating images.
+This library implements canvas-based techniques for pixelating images.

 ## Features